Olical/EventEmitter/README.md

 ## Minifying

-You can grab minified versions of EventEmitter from [the downloads page](https://github.com/Wolfy87/EventEmitter/downloads).
+You can grab minified versions of EventEmitter from inside this repository, every version is tagged.
 If you need to build a custom version then you will first need to install the uglifyjs node module (`npm install uglify-js@2.2.0`) and then you can run `tools/dist.sh`.
 You can also fetch the dependencies by running `tools/deps.sh`.
-The script takes one optional argument which specifies the version that should be placed in the minified files name, `4.0.0` for example.
-If not passed then it defaults to `dev`.

-So with a version passed you will get a file name like `dist/EventEmitter-4.0.0.min.js`, without one you will be left with this `dist/EventEmitter-dev.min.js`.

 ## Cloning